Devin Nunes all in on Trump 'TRUTH' social media platform, says he is still 'doing a public service' - 1010 WCSI

 CLICK HERE TO GET THE FOX NEWS APP

-Meanwhile, in an exclusive interview with Fox News last month, Trump touted Nunes as a “fantastic leader,” and expressed his excitement about Nunes’ role at TMTG.
+In an exclusive interview with Fox News last month, Trump touted Nunes as a “fantastic leader” and expressed his excitement about Nunes’ role at TMTG.

 The Associated Press contributed to this report